SubashiniMahadevan/ATM-Project-Python/README.md

 - **Withdrawal**: Users can withdraw funds from their account.
 - **Deposit**: Users can deposit funds into their account
 - **Return Card**: Return the ATM Card.
+- **user Input**: When getting input from user -  Value Error and Type Error is handled in Exceptions.

 ![image](https://github.com/SubashiniMahadevan/ATM-Project-Python/assets/168095179/9448f169-e50f-4cc4-a2fd-c7eeb684b0eb)